MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 While RNNs are capable of processing sequential data (like text or time series), they suffer from a major issue known as the **vanishing gradient problem**, which makes it hard for them to learn long-term dependencies. **LSTMs** were specifically designed to overcome this problem.

 LSTMs are explicitly designed to avoid the long-term dependency problem.
 Remembering information for long periods of time is practically their default behavior, not something they struggle to learn!

 ![[Pasted image 20241222173033.png]]

 **How LSTM Works:**

 LSTMs are a type of RNN that introduces a more sophisticated memory cell mechanism.
-An LSTM unit consists of several components that help it control what information is stored, updated, and discarded, which is why they are more effective than regular RNNs for long-term sequence learning.
+An LSTM unit ==consists of several components that help it **control** what information is stored, updated, and discarded==, which is why they are more effective than regular RNNs for long-term sequence learning.

 An LSTM unit has the following key components:

-1. **Cell State (ctc_tct​)**:
+1. **Cell State (c_t)**:

     - This is the long-term memory of the LSTM, which carries relevant information throughout the sequence.

-    - It is updated at each time step by adding new information and removing irrelevant data, helping to avoid the vanishing gradient problem.
+    - It is updated at each time step by **adding new information and removing irrelevant data**, helping to avoid the vanishing gradient problem.

     - ![[Pasted image 20241222173111.png]]

-2. **Hidden State (hth_tht​)**:
+2. **Hidden State (h_t​)**:

     - This is the short-term memory of the LSTM, which carries the output of the LSTM unit at each time step.

-    - It is passed on to the next LSTM unit or the output layer.
+    - It is passed on to the ==next LSTM unit== (to be used for generating next hidden state) or the ==output layer== (for generating the output).

 3. **Gates**: LSTM uses gates to control the flow of information.
 These gates decide what information should be: